GPUOpen-LibrariesAndSDKs/AGS_SDK/README.md

 * Microsoft, DirectX, Visual Studio, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.

 ### Notes
+<a name="ags-sdk-footnote1">1</a>: Requires Radeon Software Crimson Edition 16.9.2 (driver version 16.40.2311) or later.

+<a name="ags-sdk-footnote1">2</a>: Requires Radeon Software Crimson ReLive Edition 16.12.1 (driver version 16.50.2001) or later.

-<a name="ags-sdk-footnote1">1</a>: While the AGS SDK samples will run on non-AMD hardware, they will be of limited usefulness, since the purpose of AGS is to provide convenient access to AMD-specific information and extensions.
+<a name="ags-sdk-footnote1">3</a>: While the AGS SDK samples will run on non-AMD hardware, they will be of limited usefulness, since the purpose of AGS is to provide convenient access to AMD-specific information and extensions.